dondreytaylor/loomqa-compliance-platform/README.md

 - **Design refinements:** it was less reliable for fine-grained visual polish and consistency work compared to manual iteration.
 - **Deploy/config pitfalls:** it occasionally introduced incorrect URLs and configuration assumptions that led to failed deployments to a ServiceNow instance until those settings were corrected.

+## Assumptions/Major Tradeoffs

+I made various assumptions as I was creating this, for example I assumed that the entire application should be one to one with service now from a UI perspective which isn't necessairly the case.
+I also had various options to how this could have been implemented in Service Now, for example: Next UI Experience, Service Portal, or through Service Now's API.

+For simplicity I chose to implement the dashboard page using the Next UI and added the dashboard as a single component.
+Alternatively, I could have further broken up the dashboard into various components, deployed that to ServiceNow and then used ServiceNow's UI Builder to construct the components directly.

+There are a ton of tradeoffs that needed to be made, for example managing the UI in ServiceNow directly versus through code.
+There are pros and cons to both approach, especially as the team scales.

+## Next Time/Future Additions

+I would have loved to have more time to implement the page as seperate ServiceNow Next components rather than use the entire page as a component.
+I also would have like to hook into the ServiceNow MariaDB to actually pull and push data to/from ServiceNow.
+Lastly, add in some more unit tests.